tumble1999/savaslabs.github.io/_posts/2015-06-24-implementing-ctools-multi-step-form-block.md

 date: 2015-06-23
 author: Kosta Harlan
 tags: drupal
-summary: Some tips on how to implement a CTools multi-step form entirely in a block.
+summary: Some tips on how to implement a Drupal CTools multi-step form entirely in a block.
 ---
+No one likes long forms.
+They're overwhelming to look at and it's easy to lose your place.
+Multi-step forms are a way to simplify data collection and make your users' lives easier.

+Drupal's Form API combined with the CTools module provide a solid platform for building a multi-step form.
 There are [many wonderful guides](https://duckduckgo.com/?q=ctools+multistep+form) on how to build a CTools multi-step form in Drupal.
-As far as I can tell, though, all of the guides assume that the form will live on a page.
+But as far as I can tell, all of the guides assume that the form will live on a page — which makes sense, as that's the most common use case.

-On a recent project, a client asked us to create the form using only blocks, so it could be placed on a page using Panels.
+On a recent project, though, a client asked us to create a multi-step form using only a block, so it could be placed on a page using Panels.
 It turns out this is pretty straightforward but as it's not well documented elsewhere, here's a quick guide to what you need to do.
 (Note: I created [an example module on GitHub](git@github.com:savaslabs/ctools_multistep_form_block.git), so please reference that as needed.
 This post is just covering the highlights.)

 ### Update your CTools form definition